Your council members

-Bernard Rodrigue has been a resident of Saint-Lambert for more than 15 years, and is affiliated with a real estate agency that has been active in the business community for over 50 years.
-After studying communications at university, he spent over 20 years as Director of Filming Locations, representing film crews to residents or their municipalities.
-He holds a master's degree in urban planning and, in the past ten years, he completed a university program in urban heritage, urban studies and urban planning.
+Bernard Rodrigue has been a resident of Saint-Lambert for more than 15 years and is affiliated with a real estate agency that has been active in the business community for over 50 years.
+After studying communications at university, he spent over 20 years as a director of filming locations, representing film crews to residents or their municipalities.
+He holds a master's degree in urban planning and, in the past ten years, completed a university program in urban heritage, urban studies and urban planning.

 He believes that our lifestyle habits must be part of the public debate.
-He is committed to prioritizing road rehabilitation and to developing roads that promote active mobility and greater safety.
+He is committed to prioritizing road rehabilitation and developing roads that promote active mobility and greater safety.
 Mobility must become a serious issue, and the matter must be approached meaningfully in order to be able to propose effective and efficient directions to take.
 Bernard Rodrigue also places a priority on local services.
-He will pay particular attention to made our public spaces more attractive and welcoming to young families while enhancing the value of contacts and exchanges between the generations.
+He will pay particular attention to making our public spaces more attractive and welcoming to young families while enhancing the value of contacts and exchanges between the generations.
 He also believes that citizen participation must be encouraged right from the project design phase to establish a process that fosters dialogue.

-Mr. Rodrigue is the chair of the Demolition Committee, vice-chair of the Cultural Advisory Committee and vice-chair of the Urban Planning Advisory Committee.
+Mr. Rodrigue is vice-chair of the Urban Planning Advisory Committee.
 He is also a member of the board of directors of the Corporation for the Economic Development (CED) of Saint-Lambert.

 City councillor for District 4